fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 In the next few lessons, we’ll build a counter app that will be a good boilerplate application for your Postgres-based Quart projects.

-But before we start writing the application, we need to understand one of the many quirks we’ll see when working with asynchronous applications, and this one is related to database ORMs.

-For our original Flask database boilerplate application, we used SQLAlchemy ORM, the Python Database Object Relational Mapper.
+For our original Flask database counter application, we used the Flask-SQLAlchemy ORM libraryr.
 However, for async projects we can’t use the same library without some form of penalization.

 Flask-SQLAlchemy does work with Quart using the `flask_patch` function we discussed earlier, but it doesn't yield to the event loop when it reads or writes.
-This will mean it cannot handle much concurrent load — [only a couple of concurrent requests](https://gitter.im/python-quart/lobby?at=5cd1da132e2caa1aa625ef83).
+This will mean it cannot handle much concurrent load;[only a couple of concurrent requests](https://gitter.im/python-quart/lobby?at=5cd1da132e2caa1aa625ef83).

 However, we don’t need to go back to using raw SQL queries in our codebase.
 It just happens that we can use the SQLAlchemy Core package from SQLAlchemy, which allows us to express queries in a nice way without sacrificing performance.